sancons20/calendar-card-pro/README.md

 3. The month name (if the day is the first of a month or `show_month: true`)

 You can control the visibility of months with `show_month` - when set to `false`, months only appear on the first day of each month.

+Weekend days (Saturday and Sunday) can be styled differently with dedicated color options to make them visually distinct from weekdays.

 ### Event Content & Display